harshit151001/harshit151001/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently learning Data structures & algorithms.
-- 🤔 &nbsp; Exploring new technologies and engineering solutions that scale.
+- 🖥 &nbsp; Software Developer @tortoise.pro
 - 🎓 &nbsp; Studying Physics, at BITS, Pilani.
-- 💼 &nbsp; Software developer & Designer.
+- 💼 &nbsp; Software developer at work.
 - ☕ &nbsp;  Giving up is not an option, oppurnuties are.

 <h3>🛠 Tech Stack</h3>